Lilly Hopes To Bloom Through Nektar Attraction

 However, it is undeniable that Lilly has given Nektar a major endorsement, sending the latter's stock up 5% in early trade today.
 Nektar shares are up over 80% since the start of the year, largely as a result of data with its abuse-proof painkiller NKTR-181, but also on data with a pipeline asset, the CD122 agonist NKTR-214, being presented at Asco.

-NKTR-214 is in trials combined with Bristol-Myers Squibb's (NYSE:BMY) Opdivo, and Roche's (OTCQX:RHHBY) Tecentriq, but as an asset it remains unpartnered.
-Clearly investors will be hoping for more licensing deals from Nektar.
+NKTR-214 is in trials combined with Bristol-Myers Squibb's (NYSE:BMY) Opdivo, and Roche's (OTCQX:RHHBY) Tecentriq, but as an asset, it remains unpartnered.
+Clearly, investors will be hoping for more licensing deals from Nektar.